Photo credit (Portrait, top): Jeongseon Han.

 In 2012, Nanette led a group of Alexander teachers to join forces with other wellness practitioners in the NYC-based organization Community Relief and Recovery through Education and Wellness (CRREW).
 After Hurricane Sandy, their efforts brought relief to victims, as well as aid workers and volunteers.

 Nanette has also maintained a long-time commitment to, and interest in, depth psychology, as well as a 20+ year practice of tai chi and contemplative study.
-For nearly a decade, Nanette studied Tibetan Buddhism before being drawn to Western Wisdom traditions; she is a Camaldolese oblate and is currently completing graduate work at Union Theological Seminary with a focus on Psychiatry, Religion and Ethics.
+For nearly a decade, Nanette studied Tibetan Buddhism before being drawn to Western Wisdom traditions; she is a Camaldolese oblate; and most recently earned an MA in Systematic Theology and Psychology from Union Theological Seminary.

 Nanette’s diverse interests, personal challenges, and professional accomplishments over a lifetime have synthetically come together to convey the Technique’s efficacy for greater well-being in the individual and the community.
 She has established the Riverside Initiative as a place where a holistic, integrated and innovative approach to the Alexander Technique can be shared and reciprocally enriched by those it touches.